 Take the stunning journey from Whakatane through the Waioeka Gorge to Gisborne.
 Follow Opotiki to Gisborne via The Waioeka Gorge: 8 Epic Stops! for things to do along the way.

-For dinner, we recommend the French-inspired cuisine of the Marina Restaurant or the casual yet elegant fine dining establishment of The Works.
+For dinner, we recommend the casual yet elegant fine dining establishment of The Works.
 See more suggestions in The Foodie Guide to Gisborne.

 The Best Accommodation in Gisborne with Restaurants/Meals/Breakfasts

-For more information on our top picks, take a look at the 10 Best Accommodation in Gisborne for Foodies.
+For more information on our top picks, take a look at the 10 Best Accommodations in Gisborne for Foodies.